*Classes are subject to change

 Character Development Lab

 What is the next step to making a character after your initial idea?
 Character work!
-Through this interactive lab you will walk away with a variety of tools and strategies to make specific choices that play to your strengths in order to create memorable characters.
+Through this interactive lab, you will walk away with a variety of tools and strategies to make specific choices that play to your strengths to create memorable characters.

-If you are not a silent clown Candace has some simple techniques, exercises and easy vocal warm ups that will help you more effectively use your voice while clowning.
-You will also you explore new character creation, emphasis, and expression for greater comic delivery.
+If you are not a silent clown Candace and Rick have some simple techniques, exercises, and easy vocal warm-ups that will help you more effectively use your voice while clowning.
+You will also explore new character creation, emphasis, and expression for greater comic delivery.

 Christopher Hudert